-The media are heavily censored and journalists and bloggers face a very high risk of imprisonment for their activity.
-Iran is at the 165th place in the World Press Freedom Index of Reporters Without Borders in 2017 out of a total of 180 countries.
+The media are controlled and censored and journalists and bloggers Citizen Reporter in Cyberspace face a very high risk of arrest and interrogation and imprisonment for their activity.
+Iran is at the 173th place in the World Press Freedom Index of Reporters Without Borders in 2020 out of a total of 180 countries.
 "Iran continues to be one of the world’s five biggest prisons for media personnel", says the organisation.
 All TV and radio stations broadcasting from the country are in the hands of the regime, the control on the activity of the press is very strict and dozens of publications, most of them reformists, have been suppressed over the years.
-But at the same time new dailies and magazines from the same side of the political spectrum have been created, often replacing with part of the same staff the ones that had been closed.
-Within the 'red lines' that nobody is allowed to cross - opposition to the system of the Islamic Republic, the Supreme Leader and Islam (according to the interpretation given by the system itself) - the political debate in the press may be surprisingly lively and open and criticism of public figures, including members of the government and of the parliament, is not uncommon.
+Within the unwritten and inconsistent with the law 'red lines' that nobody is allowed to cross - opposition to the system of the Islamic Republic, the Supreme Leader and Islam (according to the interpretation given by the system itself) - the political debate in the press and internet media may be surprisingly lively and open and criticism of public figures, including members of the government and of the parliament, is not uncommon.
 But the boundaries imposed by the law in such cases are uncertain, and allow authorities to intervene with severe measures at their will in case of reporting about sensitive issues.

 Media have always had a fundamental role in Iranian politics, and their fortunes have coincided with those of the political awakenings that have characterised Iranian history since the beginning of the twentieth century.
 That is since the Constitutional Revolution (1906-1911) that saw secular and Marxist groups join forces with part of the Shiite clergy and the merchants of the Bazaar to limit the powers of the Qajar dynasty.
 It was in those years that Iranians started to use new words like demokrasi (democracy), sosialism (socialism) and jomhouri (republic), while 90 newspapers were founded and became the voices of a free political debate.
 The names of some of them were particularly meaningful: Asr-e Now (The New Era), Esteqlal (Independence) and Eqbal (Progress).
 A similar flourishing of publications happened in the years after World War Two and continued up to the new wave of nationalism that brought with it the nationalisation of the oil industry by the government of Prime Minister Mohammad Mossadeq in 1951.
 Iran had arrived to having 300 newspapers, 25 of them dailies, before the coup d’etat supported by the United States and Great Britain that overthrew the government of Mossadeq in 1953.